 Here is an image of the Lana handwashing and care instructions, which offers more information about wool and it's care and use.

-For Disana wool pull on covers only, you can do an optional ONE-TIME hand felting of JUST the wet-zone to help break in the wool a little faster for better initial performance (felting = shrinking).
+For Disana wool pull on covers only, you can do a recommended ONE-TIME hand felting of JUST the wet-zone to help break in the wool a little faster for better initial performance (felting = shrinking).
 They will naturally felt in the wet zone on their own, but hand-felting does help tighten up the wet zone to minimize leaks while the cover is still new.
 Do not felt the body of the cover because you need to keep that stretchy to pull it on and off easily.
 Denser wool in the wet zone is nice though.

 This video is about felting a new Disana wool diaper cover